romans-weapon/spark-hadoop-hive-docker/README.md

 feca5a88cca9   spark-with-hadoop-hive:latest   "/usr/sbin/init"         12 minutes ago   Up 12 minutes   22/tcp, 0.0.0.0:4040-4041->4040-4041/tcp, :::4040-4041->4040-4041/tcp, 0.0.0.0:8089->8088/tcp, :::8089->8088/tcp, 0.0.0.0:8090->18080/tcp, :::8090->18080/tcp   spark
 bd8e86d70920   hive-metastore:latest           "docker-entrypoint.s…"   12 minutes ago   Up 12 minutes   5432/tcp                                                                                                                                                          hive_metastore
 ```
-4. Go into the spark container using the command
+4. SSH into the spark container using the command
 ```commandline
 docker exec -it spark bash
 ```
-5. Once you get into the container,you will have spark hdfs and hive ready for you to use.
+5. Once you get into the container,you will have spark ,hdfs and hive ready for you to use.

 # How to use it